Student Discipline and Due Process

-- The Chancellor will determine the informal format and structure of the appeal meeting.
+- The Chancellor will determine the information format and structure of the appeal meeting.

 - Within five class days following the meeting, the student will be notified of the

 - The record from the discipline hearing shall be certified and no additional evidence shall be heard unless requested by the Chancellor.
-When considering the credibility of witnesses, the Chancellor shall give weight to the findings of fact of the Discipline Committee but the Chancellor shall not be bound.
+When considering the credibility of witnesses, the Chancellor shall give weight to the findings of fact of the Discipline Committee, but the Chancellor shall not be bound by the findings.

 SEC.
 404: Appeal of Chancellor's Disposition

-- A student recommended for expulsion is entitled to appeal in writing to the Board.
+- The student recommended for expulsion is entitled to appeal in writing to the Board.

-The written request must be filed with the Board Secretary no later than the third
+The written request shall be filed with the Board Secretary no later than the third

-class day following notification of the Chancellor’s decision.
-The date for the consideration
+class day following the notification of the Chancellor's decision.
+The date for the

-of the matter by the Board shall be determined by the Board Secretary and the Chairperson
+consideration of the matter by the Board shall be determined by the Board Secretary

-of the Board.
-Following the hearing with the Board, the student will be notified in
+and the Chairperson of the Board.
+Following the hearing with the Board, the student

 - The record from the disciplinary hearing shall be certified and no additional evidence shall be heard unless requested by the Board.
-When considering the credibility of witnesses, the Board shall give weight to the findings of fact of the Discipline Committee but the Board shall not be bound.
+When considering the credibility of witnesses, the Board shall give weight to the findings of fact of the Discipline Committee but the Board shall not be bound by the findings.